 AMI is the midpoint of a region's income distribution - half of families in a region earn more than the median and half earn less than the median.
-For housing policy, income thresholds set relative to the area median income - such as 50% of the area median income - identify households eligible to live in income-restricted housing units and the affordability of housing units to low-income households.
+For housing policy, income thresholds set relative to the AMI - such as 50% of the AMI - identify households eligible to live in income-restricted housing units and the affordability of housing units to low-income households.